phoe/with-branching/README.md

-# WITH-COMPILE-TIME-BRANCHING
+# WITH-MACROEXPAND-TIME-BRANCHING

-This is an implementation of compile-time branching in portable Common Lisp.
+This is an implementation of macroexpand-time branching in portable Common Lisp.

 The main use case is to avoid closing over variables for performance.